rbmi

 Last 365 days

-This package has been downloaded 5,510 times in the last 365 days.
-That's a lot of interest!
-Someone might even write a blog post about it.
+This package has been downloaded 5,576 times in the last 365 days.
+Impressive!
+The kind of number that makes colleagues ask, 'How did you do it?'
 The day with the most downloads was Feb 20, 2025 with 91 downloads.

 The following line graph shows the downloads per day.
 You can hover over the graph to see the exact number of downloads per day.